TornikeALT/e-com/README.md

-this e-commerce product page simple app.
+this is a e-commerce product page simple app.
 You can:

 - Open a lightbox gallery by clicking on the large product image